washingtonstateuniversity/WSU-spine/README.md

 ================================
 A typical implementation of the WSU Spine would start with spine.html.

 1) Customize #spine by replacing default data with the appropriate contact details.
 2) Customize spine.html by adding any out-of-the-box modifications, such as changing the color of the spine.
 Customization options can be found in the comments of spine.html and, for some lesser used options, at identity.wsu.edu.
 3) Rebuilding the markup in your CMS of choice while taking care to preserve its elements and structure.

 Connecting to various Spine packages.

 Essential Parts
 --------------------------------

 The spine is a "skeleton" framework in order to keep global requirement to a minimum and to avoid code conflicts.
-The Spine requires just a few calls in <HEAD>.
+The Spine has just a few dependencies.

 ### Styles